Go to| Kobus Barnard 's projects page | Kobus Barnard 's research page | Kobus Barnard 's Home Page

 A key observation which is being exploited in this approach is that as the learning system builds support for which parts of the image are, say, "grass", this reduces the correspondence ambiguity between the other blobs and words.
 The information to do this is present when the data base is analyzed as a whole.

-Current work is focused on constructing more complex models for both the image and language side, and linking the entities in these models.
+Spatial reasoning.
+Additional work has looked at constructing more complex models for both the image and language side, and linking the entities in these models.
 For example, we assume that effective object models include a notion of parts that need to be grouped or analyzed together for recognition.
-In preliminary work we have shown that our approach is suitable for proposing groupings of dissimilar regions.
+In preliminary work (CVPR 03) we have shown that our approach is suitable for proposing groupings of dissimilar regions.
 For example, we cannot merge a black and white penguin region with a low level segmentation algorithm, but if both regions are associated with "penguin", we can posit that a better model for "penguin" should incorporate several regions.
+In collaboration with Peter Carbonetto and Nando de Freitas (ECCV 04), we developed a spatial context model for image grid regions.

+Language processing.
 Similarly, more intelligence on the language side can be helpful.
 The system described above is limited to simple "stuff" nouns.
-However, if we know that certain words are adjectives and prepositions and further understand their role in sentence structure, then we should be able to simultaneously learn the visual meaning of these words and exploit them to reduce ambiguity in the training data.
+However, if we know that certain words are adjectives and prepositions and further understand their role in sentence structure, then, rather than confuse the learning system, we can use language parsing to help deal with the correspondence ambiguity (TCOR 06).

-Finally, going the other way, images can help ground the meaning of language.
-In recent work we have showed that our image analysis can be used to help disambiguate words.
+Multi-modal disambiguation.
+Similarly, images can help ground the meaning of language.
+We have introduced an approach for using images to disambiguate words (AIJ 05).
 A word like "bank" has many meanings including a financial institution and a break in the terrain as in "river disambiguating words using textual context.
 We augment text disambiguation methods to use image information from accompanying illustrations.

 Kobus Barnard